HappyChainDevs/happychain/docs/rpc-calls.md

       party injected wallet such as Metamask, so the confirmation security can be relaxed as Metamask (or the users preferred wallet) will handle this and have its own rules.

-When a call originates from the app, or when a call originates from the iframe but the user session is currently connected through an app, it is done so by sending the request to `happyProvider` which is a standard EIP1193 Provider and can be used directly, or to initialize libraries such as viem, ethers, or web3.
+When a call originates from an app, it is done so by sending the request to `happyProvider` which is a standard EIP-1193 Provider and can be used directly, or to initialize libraries such as viem, ethers, or web3.
 HappyProvider will first check if a user is connected or not, then if the request itself requires user confirmation.
 If the request does require confirmation, and no user is connected, it will prompt the user to do so (see [Connections](./connections.md)).
 If a user is